What is a Pre-Birth Order

 This reality, paired with the fact that pre-birth orders aren’t considered active until the birth of your child, makes the real life difference between pre-birth and post-birth order states insignificant.

-In general, don’t let fear of working with a post-birth state scare you away from a woman who could be your ideal surrogate.
-If you do choose a pre-birth state, know that everything will work out with or without your pre-birth order in hand at the time of birth.
+In general, don’t let fear of working with a post-birth state scare you away from a someone who could be your ideal surrogate.
+If you do choose a pre-birth state, everything will work out with or without your pre-birth order in hand at the time of the delivery.